-Two research group in medical biology will use the system developed to find a relationship between EVs and venous thromboembolism, and to study anti-biotics resistance in bacteria.
+A research group in medical biology will use the system developed to find a relationship between EVs and venous thromboembolism.
 Two PhD-students are currently working on the project, which also includes visiting students, master-degree students, and collaboration with Univ. of Southampton, UK, Univ. of Twente, Netherlands, and Univ. of Paris, France.

 The position requires a Norwegian doctoral degree in physics, nanotechnology or a similar field, or a corresponding foreign doctoral degree recognised as equivalent to a Norwegian doctoral degree.
 Priority should be given to candidates who have completed their doctoral degree no more than five years before the application deadline unless special circumstances exist.

-- Experience with machine-learning methods and their application to spectral analysis is an advantage
+Machine-learning methods and their application to spectral analysis

 At UiT we put emphasis on the quality, relevance and significance of the research work and not on where the work is published, in accordance with the principles of The San Francisco Declaration on Research Assessment (DORA).